rakeshkanna-rk/pyautorun/README.md

 # pyauto

 **pyauto** is a Python module that acts like a Makefile for Python projects.
 It allows you to define and execute a set of scripts easily using a configuration file.
-This tool helps in organizing and automating common project tasks.
+This tool helps in organizing and automating common project commands.

 ## Features
 - **Configuration Management**: Store and organize scripts in a configuration file.